 #1 Temple of the Sacred Tooth Relic in Kandy

-One of the main attractions, the Temple of the Sacred Tooth Relic in Kandy is best seen first thing in the morning.
-The white plastered and gold topped exterior takes you into an elaborately decorated temple with local woods and richly red fabrics.
+One of the top Kandy places to visit, the Temple of the Sacred Tooth Relic is best seen first thing in the morning.
+The white plastered and gold-topped exterior takes you into an elaborately decorated temple with local woods and richly red fabrics.